 The H. Henry Meeter Center offers short term research fellowships in the field of Reformation studies, particularly focused on Calvin and Calvinism, and annual awards for high school seniors in our essay competition.

 Click on each program below to find more information.
+Our Visitor's Guide contains helpful information about the Meeter Center, Calvin University, and Grand Rapids.

 - Faculty Fellowship awards are available to any faculty member from a college, university, or institute for the purpose of scholarship in the field of John Calvin or the Reformation and early Calvinism.
 Successful applicants are expected to present a paper on their research at an upcoming Sixteenth Century Studies Conference at a session organized by the Meeter Center.